revision: 2026年3月25日 6:01:23

 Change package name patch?
 The package name has to be unique and do not rely on the Default preset (Example: app.patched.with.revanced.by.jpa102)

-INSTALL_FAILED_DUPLICATE_PERMISSION (there are 2 settings inside the Change package name patch which you can try and use, this is not the case with meta apps though)
+Shared permissions, which if one app has a different signature but shares the same permission as the other app, it will throw an error called INSTALL_FAILED_DUPLICATE_PERMISSION (there are 2 settings inside the Change package name patch which you can try and use, this is not the case with meta apps though)

 > It says "Can't downgrade"